hello-nrfcloud/backend/features/DeviceToWebsocket.feature.md

 # Device to websocket

-> As the author of a software component
-> I want to verify that device can connect and publish a message to nRF Cloud
-> infrastructure.
-The device messages should > be delivered to website though
+> Device messages published on nRF Cloud should be delivered to the websocket
-> websocket protocol
+> API

 ## Background